marcellodesales/kraken-the-btc-transactions/docs/Operations.md

 * The behavior is to avoid re-executing the same structure.

+> To view only the logs of the results: `docker-compose logs transactions-data-watcher`

 ```console
 bitcoin-transactions-data-watcher | #################### CURRENT WALLET TRANSACTIONS REPORT #######################
 bitcoin-transactions-data-watcher | Deposited for James T. Kirk: count=21 sum=1210.6005826899998